pedromaltez-forks/planner/README.md

 ## Getting started

-First thing you will need, is to install Ruby 2.1.5
+The first thing you will need to do is install Ruby 2.1.5.

 ### Using [rvm](https://rvm.io/rvm/install)